fernandiego/MongoDBCourse/README.md

 - Class number 9, the differences of MongoDB and SQL databases
 - Class number 12, how mongoDB works
 - Connecting with a database, with and without auth
-- insertOne, insertMany, find and more
+- insertOne, insertMany, find and more (CRUD)
+- More queries, operators

 [//]: # (<details close><summary>Annotations</summary></details>)